 Can my hair benefit from rose water too?

 Some people say that washing your hair with rose water or rose milk can help cure dandruff and reduce oil in the scalp.
 It has also been used as a treatment for eczema and psoriasis on the scalp.
 Rose water contains vitamins A, B3, C and E which can promote hair growth by improving the health of your scalp repairing your hair’s damaged porosity.

 What’s the tea on the benefits of rose water for health?

-Drinking rose water, rose tea, or rose milk can help with digestion or constipation, heal sore throats, and is said to have anti-aging properties.
-Some have said it is also a benefit to combat urinary tract infections.
+Drinking rose water, rose tea, or rose milk can help with digestion or constipation, heal sore throats, and it’s said to have anti-aging properties.
+Some have said it can also combat urinary tract infections.
 Here are some of our suggestions if you are looking to incorporate rose extracted supplements into your diet:

 If you’re looking to brew your own tea, we recommend this loose leaf blend of Ceylon OP leaves and organic rose petals from Morocco.

 Rose milk, made with simple syrup, milk and rose water and served either cold or hot sounds like a delicious drink before bed as a dessert.
 And with all the added health and beauty benefits, I think I know what I will be having tonight after dinner — I mean, it’s for my health after all!

 Is rose water a beauty ingredient you will be exploring?
 Let us know in the comments!
 We’d love to hear what beauty ingredients are tried and true for you.